ippas/imdik-zekanowski-gts/README.md

 Data were copied to the Prometheus (see to the [documentation](https://kdm.cyfronet.pl/portal/Prometheus:Podstawy)) with the following syntax: `srun -p plgrid-testing --time 1:00:00 -n 1 --pty /bin/bash -l` and then wget from our server: `wget -r -nH --cut-dirs=2 --no-parent --reject="index.html*" <url>`

 [This script](jupyter-hail.slurm) was used to run jupyter notebooks with hail on prometheus.

+### additional info:
+Naked and annotated vcf's for a single sample were exported on request.
+The notebook for the export is available[here](vcf_exports_for_Kuba.ipynb)